ShwetaShaw76/Pokemon_Type_Guess_Game/README.md

-# Pokemon_Type_Guess_Game
+# Pokemon_Guess_Game
-choose the pokemon name depending on the types
+choose the pokemon name depending on the types and other qualities